Ron Huldai: Political career

+Huldai is a member of the Labor Party.
+In 1998, Huldai entered the mayoral elections for Tel Aviv following the announcement by the incumbent mayor, Roni Milo, that he would not seek another term.
+Huldai ran as an independent candidate under the party name "Tel Aviv 1", with the support of the Labor Party.
+He was elected with approximately 50% of the votes, while his primary rival, Doron Rubin, received around 25% of the votes.
+His party won five seats on the city council.

-A member of the Labor Party, Huldai was first elected mayor of Tel Aviv in early November 1998, was re-elected in 2003 with 62% of the vote, again in 2008 with 50.6%, in 2013 with 53% and yet again in 2018 with 46%.
+Huldai was re-elected in 2003 with 62% of the vote, again in 2008 with 50.6%, in 2013 with 53% and yet again in 2018 with 46%.
 He planned to run for the Knesset in the 2021 Israeli legislative election as part of a new left-wing party named The Israelis.
 The party was joined by Justice Minister Avi Nissenkorn and MK Einav Kabla, both of whom had left the Blue and White party.
 However, Nissenkorn left the party on 31 January 2021, reportedly as a prerequisite by Israeli Labor Party leader Merav Michaeli for a merger between both parties, and on 4 February 2021 Huldai announced that the party would not contest the elections, having failed to reach an electoral agreement with other parties.